-If you haven't tried Spanx's faux leather leggings yet...you're missing out
+Spanx's faux leather leggings are totally worth their price tag - CNN Underscored

 Spanx’s faux leather leggings are one of the international shapewear savior’s bestsellers.
-Not only can their seamless fit and versatility take them from your daily stretches to your cardio routine, but their chic leather look makes it easy to pair them with a turtleneck for a perfect night-out look (not least because since my mom said, ‘You look like Sandy from Grease!’ as soon as I tried them on).
+Not only can their seamless fit and versatility take them from your daily stretches to your cardio routine, but their chic leather look makes it easy to pair them with a turtleneck for a perfect night-out look (not just because my mom said, “You look like Sandy from ‘Grease!’” as soon as I tried them on).

 Though the faux leather material certainly points to the classic ‘80s movie, the wear of these leggings is more like cotton.
 The body is a comfortable blend of 87% nylon, 13% spandex and elastane, topped with a polyurethane coating, while the contoured “Built-In Power Waistband” is a poly-spandex blend with elastane.
 The waistband’s glossy finish is designed to hug you in the right places, all while being next-level comfortable.